AherRahul/portfolio-v1/content/articles/beginner-to-advance-nodejs-1-2.md

     type: "article"
     url: "https://developer.mozilla.org/en-US/docs/Mozilla/Projects/SpiderMonkey/Introduction_to_the_SpiderMonkey_JavaScript_engine"
     description: "MDN article introducing JavaScript engines, using SpiderMonkey as an example."
-  - title: "Ryan Dahl’s Node.js Introduction (JSConf 2009)"
+  - title: "Ryan Dahl’s Nodejs Introduction (JSConf 2009)"
     type: "video"
     url: "https://www.youtube.com/watch?v=ztspvPYybIY"
-    description: "The original presentation where Node.js was introduced to the developer community."
+    description: "The original presentation where Nodejs was introduced to the developer community."
     duration: "27:29"
 ---

 ![image.png](https://res.cloudinary.com/duojkrgue/image/upload/v1757930701/Portfolio/nodeJsCourse/2_zzsbpy.png)

-## Understanding Server-Side JavaScript with Node.js
+## Understanding Server-Side JavaScript with Nodejs

-As we’ve learned, Node.js allows JavaScript to run outside of the browser—specifically on a server.
+As we’ve learned, Nodejs allows JavaScript to run outside of the browser—specifically on a server.
 But what does this actually mean in practice?
 To answer this, let’s explore the fundamental concepts of server-side JavaScript and the technologies that make it possible.

 ## What is a Server?